 Furnace Service and Cleaning

-While most average homeowners can handle simple air filter cleaning or replacing, calling a local, qualified HVAC system professional for regular furnace service and equipment checks can help ensure reliability and high-efficiency, and in some cases prevent larger issues from developing.
+While most average homeowners can handle simple DIY furnace maintenance such as cleaning or replacing your air filter, calling a local, qualified HVAC system professional for regular furnace service and equipment checks can help ensure reliability and high-efficiency, and in some cases prevent larger issues from developing.
 Either way, if you want to keep your furnace heating air for years to come, don’t forget to keep it serviced and maintained regularly.

 Why is Furnace Service Important?